POSTED BY September 20, 2017 COMMENTS (37)ON

-Almost all the call center marketing people try to sell you the cover equal to 10 times of your yearly income.
+Almost all the call center marketing people try to sell you the cover equal to 10 times your yearly income.
 This often is a very simplified way of finding your life insurance coverage.

 However much life insurance you should take is a function of your expenses and liabilities and not your income.
-What if a person earns 6 lacs a month, but a modest Rs 50,000 a month expenses with no liability?’
+What if a person earns 6 lacs a month, but a modest Rs 50,000 month expenses with no liability?’

-When you choose a life insurance company, you should make sure you choose the one which has strong presence, along with a good brand (not the biggest).
+When you choose a life insurance company, you should make sure you choose the one which has a strong presence, along with a good brand (not the biggest).
 Read reviews online and check their data and read about them.

 You should share about buying the term plan with your family immediately along with the policy papers and the contact number of the insurer.

-You can also write down the claim process on paper and keep that at a safe location and share with family.
+You can also write down the claim process on paper and keep that at a safe location and share it with family.
 I know it’s not an easy conversation to do even though it’s a logical thing to do.
-But at least communicate to your family about the important things they should be aware about.
+But at least communicate with your family about the important things they should be aware about.